system-transparency/system-transparency/README.md

+**Warning:** this repository will eventually be archived in favor of the demos and documentation located at https://docs.system-transparency.org/.
+Similarly, the CI that is running here is gradually obsoleted by CI in the respective repositories that contain code (stprov, stmgr, stboot, etc).

+Our current level of commitment to supporting this repository is:

+  - The existing CI passes
+  - The README demo instructions can be copy-pasted without errors
+  - The README is not obviously wrong and unhelpful

 # System Transparency Tooling

 [This repository](https://git.glasklar.is/system-transparency/core/system-transparency) contains tooling, configuration files and demos to form a build-, test- and development environment for [System Transparency](https://www.system-transparency.org/).